 “Waitress” is a whimsical and heart-warming film even though it deals with the sensitive subject matter of abuse and domestic violence.
 And you’ll love the hysterical names that Jenna gave to her creations, for instance, Bad Baby Pie.
 Jenna’s astonishing reaction to her impending parenthood will also evoke bursts of laughter.
-This the best pregnancy related movies which gives hope to all the mothers who freak out at the thought of becoming a parent.
+This is the best pregnancy related movie which gives hope to all the mothers who freak out at the thought of becoming a parent.

-15. She’s Having A Baby:
+15. She’s Having A Baby

 During the birth, not just the baby, but great fathers and husbands are also born.
-“She’s Having A Baby,” a movie from John Hughes is a comedy film about two young, newlyweds, Kevin and Elizabeth as they struggle through the trials and tribulations of their marriage and parenthood.
+“She’s Having A Baby” a movie from John Hughes is a comedy film about two young, newlyweds, Kevin and Elizabeth as they struggle through the trials and tribulations of their marriage and parenthood.
 The movie even features the now famous young Alec Baldwin, before he became a household name.

-16. Look Who’s Talking:
+16. Look Who’s Talking

 Mollie (Kirstie Alley) is an accountant who is left to have a baby on her own after her married boyfriend dumps her for another woman.
 The movie follows Mollie’s journey as she sets out to find a reliable father figure for her son Mikey.
 As the movie goes on, Mollie falls in love with James (John Travolta) a taxi driver and a wannabe pilot, a highly unlikely suitor for her.

 The movie gives the newborn’s point of view being reported by a voice over.
 The idea of getting into the mind of babies was hilarious, and even unique per se.
 You’ll love the cynical and sarcastic boy Mikey and the voice of Bruce Willis behind him.
-The dialogues and punch lines that he delivers are typical to 80s.
+The dialogues and punch lines that he delivers are typical of the 80s.

-17. For Keeps:
+17. For Keeps

 “For Keeps” was the first film of its time to deal with the issue of teenage pregnancy.
 It stars the queen of the 80s movie, Darcy (Molly Ringwald), the editor of her high school paper, who unexpectedly gets pregnant with the child of her longtime boyfriend Stan (Randall Batinkoff) just a few months before heading to college.
-The parents of the couple do not approve of it and urge them to give up, but the Molly and Stan were determined to work it out and decide to have the baby.
+The parents of the couple do not approve of it and urge them to give up, but Molly and Stan were determined to work it out and decide to have the baby.

 Parenthood is not easy, no matter how old you are, but is definitely worth every sacrifice.
 The movie’s take on postpartum depression and early days of the newborn is unvarnished, yet highly entertaining.

-18. The Back-Up Plan:
+18. The Back-Up Plan